lricardo/vagrant-pentaho-biserver-5/README.md

 * Run *vagrant ssh*
 * Run */opt/pentaho/start-pentaho.sh*

 By default, you can access *Pentaho User Console* by accessing [http://localhost:8080](http://localhost:8080).
+To login, use *admin* as username and *password* as password.
+Don't push enter, click in the login button!